 ExportTest.jar uses the contents of the configuration file to determine what option/value pairs it should use when doing the conversion.
-It is not necessary to use a configuration file when developing your own application if you so choose not to.
+It is not necessary to use a configuration file when developing your own application.

 This is a simple outline of the steps for using the ExJava wrapper on a Windows system to convert a Word document called MyWordDoc.Doc.
-For information about properly setting up your environment to use the Outside In SDK in a UNIX system, see UNIX Implementation Details.
+For information about properly setting up your environment to use the Outside In SDK in a UNIX environment, see: UNIX Implementation Details.

 Edit the .cfg file and make sure outputid is set to the FI* value appropriate for the Outside In product you've licensed.
 Alter any other parameters in the .cfg file as needed then save the file.

 Execute the following command.
-The sample command below assumes HTML as the export type.
+The sample command below assumes BMP as the export type.
 Change this type accordingly: